Why take this program?

-Based on the content of Wounds Canada document, Best Practice Recommendations (BPR) for the Prevention and Management of Diabetic Foot Ulcers, the aim of this self-paced, interactive program (two online modules and a live 1.5-hour-long webinar) is to enhance the diabetic foot ulcer prevention and management knowledge of nurses and allied health-care professionals.
-Professionals who self-identify as a novice or advanced beginner in their diabetic foot ulcer prevention and management knowledge will benefit from this program.
+Based on the content of the Wounds Canada document, Best Practice Recommendations (BPR) for the Prevention and Management of Diabetic Foot Ulcers, the aim of this self-paced, interactive program (two online modules and a live 1.5-hour-long webinar) is to enhance the diabetic foot ulcer prevention and management knowledge of nurses and allied health-care professionals.
+Professionals who self-identify as novice or advanced beginners in their diabetic foot ulcer prevention and management knowledge will benefit from this program.

 What does the program offer?

 This program will review the contents of the BPR document and demonstrate their new knowledge by successfully completing knowledge check questions and applying best practices to a case study.